per1234/esparto/README.md

 * CORS problems if webUI is accessed via name.local vs IP address.
 This is being fixed as we speak

 * Communication with the UI is a "broadcast only" technique.
-When your network is busy, messages can get "lost" and occasinally may not reflect the true state of the device.
-For example the progress bar on OTA update mya ppear to "stick" at 90-percent as the last 2 or 3 mesages are discarded.
+When your network is busy, messages can get "lost" and occasionally may not reflect the true state of the device.
+For example the progress bar on OTA update may appear to "stick" at 90-percent as the last 2 or 3 mesages are discarded.
 It is rare, but if in doubt, simply refresh your page.
 A fix for this is "in the pipeline"

 * Complete "senior moment" - forgot to add cmd/pin/morse etc: will be added in next "point release"

 * Depending on the speed of your browser and/or your network, it can take several attempts to load the webUI cleanly after first flash.
-All of the image graphics have a long cache period, so clearing your brower's cache frequently will make this matter worse.
+All of the image graphics have a long cache period, so clearing your browser's cache frequently will make this matter worse.
 Be patient.
 Try a few times.
 Once its fully loaded and cached, its pretty quick!

 * The web UI is capable of handling multiple viewers (see video) but that doesn't mean that it's a good idea, so restrict yourself to a single browser.
 Opening two or more browers onto the same MCU can crash it as the free heap is exhausted